 The Saturday Conservatory of Music expresses its gratitude to Mr. Christopher Guyer, Principal of Jefferson Middle School, Superintendent Jim Symonds, and the Governing Board of the San Gabriel Unified School District for the use of their wonderful facilities.
 We appreciate their overwhelming support.

-Saturday Conservatory of Music program is made possible due to the generous grants of the following.
+The Saturday Conservatory of Music program is made possible in part with generous grants received from

 SCM is a project of Community Partners.
 For more information about our fiscal sponsor, visit communitypartners.org.